30 Best Online Master’s in School Counseling Programs (2026)

 Program Overview:

 Students in this online school counseling master’s program can expect coursework heavily emphasizing work with K-12 students, but they also gain knowledge in applying data to find solutions and implement programming in schools to help with students’ emotional, academic, and personal growth and well-being, putting the program in our top 10.
 Students of the program also learn to identify other factors outside of the K-12 academic setting that impact children, adolescents, and teens to help facilitate holistic care.
-Life-span development, group counseling, counseling for college and career, and child and adolescent trauma are only a few required courses offered on top of the practicum and internship.
+Life-span development, group counseling, counseling for college and career, and child and adolescent trauma are a sample of the courses offered alongside the practicum and internship.

 Key Highlights:

-• The program is approved by the Arizona State Board of Education.
-Additionally, the program curriculum is modeled after the American School Counseling Association (ASCA) National Model.
+• The program is approved by the Arizona State Board of Education and follows the American School Counseling Association (ASCA) National Model.

 Additional Considerations: